raveenamnair/Malayalam-Aashan/README.md

 # Malayalam Aashan
 Malayalam Aashan is a Desktop Application written in Python that allows users to learn how to read and write in Malayalam, the language of Kerala, India.
 This application was a way for me to personally learn my native tongue so I could improve my reading and writing skills.
-This is version 1 of my desktop application, more features to come soon.
+The application starts off with you creating an account so your progress can be kept track of.
+Then you have the option of either learning alphabets or reviewing them in a flashcard form.
+After you feel sufficient, you are then welcome to take practice quizzes and then unit quizzes to increase your comprehension level and get more difficult words to practice with.

 # Walkthrough of Application